 Our primary objectives in using interest rate derivatives are to add stability to interest expense and to manage exposure to interest rate movements.
 To accomplish this objective, we primarily use interest rate swaps as part of our interest rate risk management strategy.
 Interest rate swaps designated as cash flow hedges involve the receipt of variable-rate amounts from a counterparty in exchange for our making fixed-rate payments over the life of the agreements without exchange of the underlying notional amount.
 Derivatives are used to hedge the variable cash flows associated with existing as well as future variable-rate debt.
 We recognize all derivatives as assets or liabilities in the balance sheet at fair value.
-We defer the effective portion of changes in fair value of the designated cash flow hedges to accumulated other comprehensive loss ("AOCL") and reclassify such deferrals to interest expense as interest expense.
+We defer the effective portion of changes in fair value of the designated cash flow hedges to accumulated other comprehensive loss ("AOCL") and reclassify such deferrals to interest expense as interest expense is recognized on the hedged forecasted transactions.
+We recognize the ineffective portion of the change in fair value of interest rate derivatives directly in interest expense.
 We do not use interest rate derivatives for trading or speculative purposes.
 We manage counter-party risk by only entering into contracts with major financial institutions based upon their credit ratings and other risk factors.